 Spread throughout the underground parking area of the Provo MTC, the service project was done in connection with Hunger Fight, a Florida-based nonprofit organization delivering food to the hungry.

-Hunger Fight and Latter-day Saint Charities have partnered together in projects in Florida and Utah over the past two years, including a similar meal-packaging effort last month at the Silicone Slopes Tech Summit in Salt Lake City.
+Hunger Fight and Latter-day Saint Charities have collaborated together on projects in Florida and Utah over the past two years, including a similar meal-packaging effort last month at the Silicon Slopes Tech Summit in Salt Lake City.